The LSPCA’s mission is to:

 Conduct dog and cat spaying programs within Lilongwe to control the stray dog and cat populations within the City and surrounding villages.

 Provide extensive vaccination programs within the City, through mobile outreach clinics to protect domestic animals from diseases such as canine distemper and to protect the human population from zoonotic diseases such as rabies.

-Provide advice to communities about basic domestic and farm animal care.
+Provide advice to communities about basic domestic animal care, including farm animals.